osfanbuff63/muffinhunt-datapack/README.md

 # Dev stuff
 If you have more than one Juggernaut, I highly recommend using the set_worldborder_at_dragon_ender function instead of the set_worldborder_at_juggernaut.
 If you only have one, it doesn't matter.
 They are the same function.
+This is also made to work with Bukkit/Spigot/Paper servers, and specifically [this PlayerTracker plugin](https://www.spigotmc.org/resources/player-tracker-1-13x-1-17x.85818/)!
+It may work on vanilla servers, but some functionality - like tracking players - will be lost.

 # License
 Licensed under the [GNU GPL v3.0](https://opensource.org/licenses/GPL-3.0) license.
 Please see the [LICENSE](LICENSE) file for more information.